 Somerset County Child Relocation Lawyer

 After a divorce or separation, the parties will agree upon, or the court will determine an appropriate child custody and parenting time arrangement.
 However, a final divorce order represents only a snapshot of your life, and if you are planning on moving away with your child in the months or years after your divorce, there is a very strong chance that you will require the legal services of an experienced Somerset County child relocation lawyer.
-Contact the Law Offices of Katherine K. Wagner today.
+Contact Katherine K. Wagner, Attorney At Law today.

 Should I Hire a Somerset County Child Relocation Lawyer?